ecshreve/sitedev/_posts/tools/2023-11-02-monitoring.md

 ---
 layout: post
 title: Monitoring Overview
-permalink: /overview/monitoring/
+permalink: /tools/monitoring/
-tags: monitoring overview devops lab
+tags: monitoring tools devops lab
 ---

 Metrics and monitoring are some of my favorite things to work on.
 I've used a variety of tools over the years, and I'm always looking for new ways to visualize and understand the data I collect.